jenmud/draft/README.md

 Draft is is a simple, easy to use, and lightweight in memory graph store written in go.

+**Please note that this is still under development and not ready for production use!**

 ## Run GRPC server

 ```bash